 On the other hand, choleric temperaments enjoy deep, analytical discussions rather than shallow, small talk.
 Parents will find it easy to have this child concentrate on interesting topics or activities.
 As a parent, try exploring different activities you think your child will enjoy.
 Painting with different mediums, karate, gymnastics, and documentaries are a few areas to explore with your child.

 Additionally, learning how to control emotions and reactions will be a challenge for this child.
 Often times, choleric children will try to control their emotions too much and eventually blow up in a rage.
-Creating a space where your child can learn methods to express their emotions in a healthy manner helps to prevent outbursts with the child’s temperament.
+Creating a space where your child can learn methods to express their emotions in a healthy manner helps to prevent outbursts that arise from their type of temperament.

-A child’s temperament described as “sanguine” is cheerful, affectionate.
+Children with sanguine temperament tend to be cheerful and affectionate.
 These children are normally in a good mood.
 As a natural optimist, they are more likely to be carefree and love adventure.
 Curiosity rules this temperament and they desire motivation.
-Sanguine children are goal driven individuals and work around their failures to learn and grow.
+Sanguine children are goal-driven individuals and work around their failures to learn and grow.
 Their mood can be unstable at times.

 On the other hand, sanguine children will stop doing activities that don’t pique their interest.
 Similar to the choleric temperament, they will make more hasty decisions, overestimate his or her own abilities, and it is often based on their mood.

 As a result, they indulge in high-risk behaviors and seen as impulsive.
-Jumping from rocks, riding skateboards, indulging on cravings, running as fast as possible are characteristic of this child’s temperament.
+Jumping from rocks, riding skateboards, indulging in cravings, running as fast as possible are some of the characteristics of this child’s temperament.

 As a parent, implementing problem-solving skills in your child will help them make more sound decisions rather than impulsive choices.
 It teaches them to take a moment to analyze a situation before making a final decision.
 Problem-solving skills are developed over time and will be used as they mature.

-Phlegmatic temperament children are calm, introverted, patient, and careful individuals.
-With this child’s temperament, parents will see their child is able to control emotions and feelings well at an early age.
+Children with phlegmatic temperament are calm, introverted, patient, and careful individuals.
+Parents will see their child able to control emotions and feelings well at an early age.
 There are fewer outbursts and tantrums from phlegmatic children.

-This child’s temperament is imaginative and abstract.
+This type of temperament makes a child imaginative and abstract.
 Phlegmatic children are good at creative play, storytelling, and artistic expression.
-These children will be quieter and do not like things to be messy or disorganized.
+They will be quieter and will not like things to be messy or disorganized.

 However, these children are affected by disapproval and avoid conflict.
 Getting in trouble is something they avoid.
 It may be difficult for them to make new friends as their expressions are smaller and more controlled compared to outgoing peers.
 At the same time, once they get closer to someone, they build attachments and relationships with their friend easily.

 Phlegmatic children prefer routines as they don’t like things to become chaotic.
 Routines also help them to stay focused.
-Also, encourage your child as they may take the time to make final decisions.
+Also, encourage your child as they may take the time to make the final decision.
 Nagging and threatening can be seen as disapproval, which is something they dislike.

-A child’s temperament described as melancholic usually means this child is sensitive, in tune with other’s feelings, and has a wide range of emotions.
+The melancholic type of temperament means this child is sensitive, in tune with other’s feelings, and has a wide range of emotions.
 They are described as “carrying the weight of the world on their shoulders”.

 Melancholic children hide their emotions.
 Failure is difficult to overcome for a child with this temperament.
 Finding ways to improve self-esteem is important for a melancholic child’s personal development.
 Optimism and encouragement are necessary to boost this child’s mood.